valedami/valedami.github.io/projects.md

 ## _2014_ Modeling

+Valeria has been posing for <a href="http://www.skvr.nl/">SKVR Rotterdam</a>
+and private artists achieving a deep body sensitivity.

 <div class="imgbar">
 <a href="/images/modeling1.jpg"><img src="/thumbs/modeling1.jpg"></a>
 <a href="/images/modeling2.jpg"><img src="/thumbs/modeling2.jpg"></a>
 </div>

 ## _2013_ De Stilte

+<a href="http://www.destilte.nl/site/">De Stilte</a> (Breda, The Netherlands)
+is a dance company for kids and youth with the beautiful aim to bring dance to young children to give them the opportunity to develop a critical point of view towards art.
+In De Stilte, Valeria performed in schools duets from Bruno Caverna, Jack Timmermans, Ives Thuwis.

 <div class="imgbar">
 <a href="http://youtu.be/8FD2OZGClSk"><img src="/thumbs/destilte1.jpg"></a>